Modern Medicine Proves White Wrong

-"I do not use tea, either green or black.
-Not a spoonful has passed my lips for many years, except when crossing the ocean, and once since on this side I took it as a medicine when I was sick and vomiting.
-In such circumstances it may prove a present relief."28Scientists have found that tea contains polyphenols, biochemical compounds that include flavonoids, or antioxidants which prevent cell damage.
+Many scientific studies have been done on tea.
+Scientists have found that tea contains polyphenols, biochemical compounds that include flavonoids, or antioxidants which prevent cell damage.
 Green tea contains the potent flavanoid EGCg.
 Black tea contains high amounts of catechins which have proven effective in reducing the risk of cancer and heart disease.
-Flavanoids and cathechins are tea antioxidants which have been the subject of research for the past twenty years.
+Flavonoids and cathechins are tea antioxidants which have been the subject of research for the past twenty years.
 Numerous studies have been conducted testing the effects of these antioxidants which show favorable results for the prevention of strokes, heart attacks, cancer, high blood pressure and high cholesterol, as well as tooth decay and sunburn.

 Here are the latest findings on green tea:

 "You will not prescribe flesh, tea, or coffee for your patients..."35

 Ellen White placed coffee in the same category as tea, believing it to be a dangerous substance that would destroy the physical and spiritual life of Adventists.

 Does coffee really ruin the physical, mental, and moral powers?
 Should it be discontinued to preserve health and prevent disease?

 Not according to modern medical science.
-Under the title "Coffee May Protect Against Disease", according to the Harvard Medical School Health Letter, when coffee is used in moderation, it provides a whole range of health benefits:34
+Under the title "Coffee May Protect Against Disease", according to the Harvard Medical School Health Letter, when coffee is used in moderation, it provides a whole range of health benefits:38